veggie2u/CW_CarLights/README.md

 This setup is a bit flixible.
 It was meant to control a pair of head lights, and a pair of tail lights.
 I used the Adafruit Jewel for the headlights, and a pair of NeoPixel Mini PCB's for the tail lights.

 The NeoPixels are numbered beginning with the first in the chain.
 You can set the start/end of each light in the sketch if you use different amounts of NeoPixels in your design.

+## CW_Carlights_Send
+CW_CarLights_Send.ino - Sketch using the CW_CarLights_Send library for controlling car lights over I2C.

+The example shows how to use the library.
+This library would be on the main Arduino that is your robot brain.
+It is assumed that this Arduino has more going on and you would want a simple way to send commands to your lighting Arduino, so the send code is a library.